Henningson/Vocal3D/README.md

 As of right now, we are working on a system-specific segmentation algorithm that can deal with these harsh cases.

 ## Citation
-If you find this work useful in your work, please cite us appropriately using:
+Please cite this paper, if this work helps you with your research:
 ```
 @InProceedings{10.1007/978-3-031-16449-1_1,
   author="Henningson, Jann-Ole and Stamminger, Marc and D{\"o}llinger, Michael and Semmler, Marion",